crawl/crawl/crawl-ref/docs/crawl_manual.rst

   In order to survive with this limitation, Gnolls use their universal knowledge and excellent physical attributes of strength, intelligence, and dexterity to take advantage of every resource they find in the Dungeon.
-They also have powerful noses have adapted to the Dungeon's scents, allowing them to easily locate where treasures lay hidden.
+They also have powerful noses adapted to the Dungeon's scents, allowing them to easily locate where treasures lay hidden.

 The Undead
 ========================================